eliotstock/stake/README.md

     1. https://github.com/flashbots/mev-boost/releases
 1. If using a PPA, the update to the binary will happen automatically on new releases, but there's no automated restart of the process after that AFACT.
 It might also take some time to install.
 If you're in a rush to upgrade:
     1. `sudo apt update`
-    1. `apt list --upgradable` and expect to see `nerthermind` in there
+    1. `apt list --upgradable` and expect to see `nerthermind` in there.
+    1. If it's very soon after the release the binary may still be being built.
+Check https://launchpad.net/~nethermindeth/+archive/ubuntu/nethermind/+packages.
     1. `sudo apt upgrade`
 1. If you followed the above instructions, here's what you're using:
     1. `nethermind`: PPA